kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 `ValidatingAdmissionWebhook` and `MutatingAdmissionWebhook` do not participate in this exclusion today.
 For beta, they will implement `WantsExcludedAdmissionResources` and skip dispatch for the same set, gated by a new `ExcludeAdmissionWebhookVirtualResources` feature gate that defaults to enabled in 1.37.
-The gate is opt-out for clusters that need the prior behavior temporarily.
+The gate is opt-out as a short-term escape hatch for clusters that need the prior behavior; it is not intended to remain disabled long-term and will be locked at GA per the graduation criteria below.

 Excluded resources (from `exclusion.Excluded()`, all API versions):